DqwertyC/wingfeather-rpg/BasicRules.md

 ## Actions

 Actions are descriptions of things that your character can do, and usually will require making a check of some sort.
+There are a few actions that anyone can take, described below.
+As your character progresses and gains more Expertise, they'll unlock new Actions.

+Each action has an associated number of Action Points it takes to use that action.
+While the rules are more strict when in an Encounter, generally a character can use at most three Action Points before it's time for other characters to have a turn describing what they do.

+### Action List

+For a full list of Actions, see Appendix A (Actions).
+Below are the actions available to all characters, regardless of expertise.

+#### Move
+Cost: 1 Action Point
+Move up to 5+AG spaces.
+This can be distributed throughout your turn - you can take other Actions in the middle of this movement.

+#### Attack
+Cost: 1 Action Point
+Using a weapon or your bare hands, make an attack against an enemy in range.
+Can only be used once per turn.

+#### Focused Attack
+Cost: 2 Action Points
+Using a weapon or your bare hands, make an attack against an enemy in range.
+Roll 1 extra die when making your attack check.
+Can only be used once per turn.

+#### Defend
+Cost: 1 Action Point
+Prepare yourself for an incoming attack.
+For the next round, roll 1 extra die when making a defense check.

+#### Default Item Use
+Cost: 1 Action Point
+Use an item or tool for its intended purpose, such as using a crowbar to open a crate or a key to open a lock.

+#### Improvised Item Use
+Cost: 2 Action Points
+Use an item or tool for something other than its intended purpose.

-## Progression
+## Expertise

 As they continue through their adventure, characters will gain bonuses to Skills and Attributes, and unlock new available Actions, based on their background, experiences, and training.

-There are three main routes for characters to progress: T.H.A.G.S, [combat], and [life skills].
-Each route has different options and different levels of expertise.
-When the storyteller decides characters have had enough experience or training to progress, they can choose to progress any of their chosen routes to the next tier of expertise.
+These bonuses can be earned through gaining Expertise in different areas.

+There are three main areas that a character can gain expertise in: T.H.A.G.S, Fighting Style, and Vocation.
+Your character will choose a T.H.A.G and a Fighting Style to focus on at the start of their adventure.
+Depending on their Background, they might gain bonuses to these, or might gain a level of Expertise in a given Vocation.

 ### T.H.A.G.S.

 [This section is a work in progress]

 The T.H.A.G.S are the Three Honored and Great Subjects: Word, Form, and Song.
-During character creation,

-Each character has a T.H.A.G that they specialize in, either Word, Form, or Song.
-Throughout their adventure, the character will gain new abilities depending on which T.H.A.G they chose.
+Throughout their adventure, the character will gain new abilities depending on which T.H.A.G they chose to focus on.

 #### Word